The Paul Ryan/Ayn Rand/Satanism Connection Made Simple

 Years before House Budget Committee head Paul Ryan was declaring his fealty to Ayn Rand's ideas -- Ryan has credited Rand with inspiring his decision to go into politics, and stated that he gives her books as Christmas presents and requires his congressional staffers to read Rand's novel Atlas Shrugged -- another controversial public figure also enthusiastically credited Ayn Rand's philosophy, which celebrates selfishness and the triumph of the strong over the weak, as a key influence: Church of Satan founder Anton LaVey, who once reportedly quipped, "I give people Ayn Rand, with trappings."

-While Ryan's nearly decade-long record of public praise for Rand's ideas has become a matter of national discussion, the potentially explosive Ayn Rand/Anton Lavey/satanism connection has languished in relative obscurity.
+While Ryan's nearly decade-long record of public praise for Rand's ideas became a matter of national discussion in 2012, the potentially explosive Ayn Rand/Anton Lavey/satanism connection has anguished in relative obscurity.

 But in June 2011 the prominent neoconservative journal First Things, founded by Roman Catholic intellectual Richard John Neuhaus, launched a savage assault, titled The Fountainhead of Satanism (an overt reference to Rand's novel The Fountainhead) which explicitly recognized the connection, calling Randism "nearly identical" to LaVeyan satanism and issuing the following challenge to conservatives,